 A: For z-average, pdI, and intensity distribution there is no refractive index of absorption needed at all.
 Yes, the software will ask for it, but this is only so that a volume and number distribution can be calculated from it.
 If those two derived distributions are required, then the values would only matter when the size is larger than 100nm (see previous discussion on what refractive index to choose.)

 Q: Hello, How can you treat nanoparticles that aggregate along the measurements?

 A: If the particles are aggregating during the measurement then the best thing would be to perform manual single measurements, with a shorter duration (try 5seconds) and look at the trend in these.
 There will be some statistical variation in the result, but it should be possible to deduct the average size and its growth behavior from the observed size changes.
-If the sample is highly unstable and aggregates too rapidly, try a different preparation, sonincation, pH, additives, surfactanμt, centrifugation, filtration – but in essence the light scattering is telling you: this sample prefers to form aggregates over being dispersed in solution.
+If the sample is highly unstable and aggregates too rapidly, try a different preparation, sonication, pH, additives, surfactanμt, centrifugation, filtration – but in essence, the light scattering is telling you: this sample prefers to form aggregates over being dispersed in solution.

 Q: Where can I find the manual to write up an SOP, for a particular sample?

 A: This is was one of the tips: the manual is installed on the computer in pdf.
 Go to Start – Programs – Malvern Instruments – Zetasizer Software – Manuals and open the Zetasizer Nano User Manual.
 Search through the pdf with Ctrl-F or go directly to chapter 3 – Making an SOP measurement.